edgedb/easy-edgedb/chapter8/index.md

 }
 ```

-We can see that they are two different types now, but the type name isn't readable.
+The `id` property shows us that they are two different types, but the type name isn't readable.
 To fix this, we can add the `name` property after `__type__` to display this instead of the id.

 ```edgeql
 select <json>Person {